Zoestha-UG/vectortiles/README.md

 # vectortiles
-Store locator using Mapbox GL and tileserver-php from klokantech It can be hosted on a standard Apache+PHP web hosting
+Store locator using Mapbox GL and tileserver-php from klokantech.
+It can be hosted on a standard Apache+PHP web hosting

 # Tiles